helene-todd/PCBS_CellularAutomata/README.md

 However, when you change the rules even slightly, the automaton behaves in a completely different way.

-Initial grid was given by pulsar.txt with a different set of rules (a cell dies if it has strictly less than 1 neighbour or strictly more than 3 neighbours, and a new cell is born if there are exactly 3 neighbours) :
+Initial grid was given by pulsar.txt, with a different set of rules (a cell dies if it has strictly less than 1 neighbour or strictly more than 3 neighbours, and a new cell is born if there are exactly 3 neighbours) :
 ```console
 foo@bar:~$ python main.py -f grids/oscillators/pulsar.txt -r 1 3 3
 ```